sucharitasai-palli/Real-Time-Occupancy-Detection-System/README.md

 ## Objectives

-- Count the number of people entering and exiting a room using two IR sensors.
+- Detect people entering and exiting a room using two IR sensors.
-- Maintain the real-time occupancy count.
+- Maintain a real-time occupancy count.
-- Automatically control electrical appliances using a relay module based on occupancy.
+- Control an 8-channel relay module based on the occupancy count.
-- Display the occupancy count through the Arduino.
+- Display occupancy information on the Serial Monitor.
 - Develop a simple, reliable, and low-cost occupancy detection system.

 ---